TERMINAL SERVICES STANDARD TRADING CONDITIONS ("STANDARD CONDITIONS")

 7. TERMINAL OPERATOR'S RIGHTS

 7.1.
-The Terminal Operator may at any time inspect any Container Ship, vehicle, Cargo, Container, equipment or other property in the User's possession or control for the purposes of ensuring compliance with these Standard Conditions.
+The Terminal Operator may at any time inspect any Vessel, vehicle, Cargo, Container, equipment or other property in the User's possession or control for the purposes of ensuring compliance with these Standard Conditions.

 7.2.
 The Terminal Operator reserves the right to suspend the provision of any Services in the event of any breach of these Standard Conditions.